A La Carte – Soup Dejour

 Over the course of past three decades Katatonia has shifted their approach from death/doom over to dark progressive metal and finally arriving to what could be labelled as prog goth rock, with especially their previous album City Burials from 2020 taking the band in mellower and more electronics inspired rock direction.

-Sonically the band builds further on the polished sound of its predecessor, meaning that sound is compact and flatter.
+Sonically, the band builds further on the polished sound of its predecessor, meaning that sound is compact and flatter.
 The result is finely balanced, but the overall sound also seems somewhat tame, and slightly more of that overall beefy body we know from Viva Emptiness and The Great Cold Distance would serve it well.
 The undeniable sonic beauty is bit spoiled by the level of overall gloss of each aspect of the sonic experience.

 Not that heaviness is any indication of quality, but the above-mentioned sonic approach takes most of the heaviness and energy from the material to such a degree that the impact of riffs, double drum-kick patterns and guitar leads is rather watered-down.
-But that’s the sonic the band has chosen for the album it would be unfair to state that it doesn’t work.
+But that’s the sonic the band has chosen for the album, it would be unfair to state that it doesn’t work.

 The initial experience is that of more straight forward approach and immediate impact.
-Lots of songs seem to resemble each other and there is undeniable mainstream feel to them.
+Lots of songs seem to resemble each other and there is an undeniable mainstream feel to them.

 But some 6–7 spins in the music starts to unfold and the initial simplicity and polishes starts to reveal the core quality of songwriting.
 Lots of almost less distinctive sonic elements are revealed, giving more depth to the songs as well as the production.